socoding/node-lua/README.md

 # node-lua
-1. A node complementation of lua which support sync and async remote procedure call, and task-multiplexing support(in multi-threads with no useless wakeup).
+1. A node complementation of lua which supports sync and async remote procedure call, and task-multiplexing support(in multi-threads with no useless wakeup).
 2. It is a simple script engine or complex server engine which supports a massive of independent lua contexts (or named services) running on multi-threads which restricted to the cpu core count.
 3. The lua context will suspend when it calls a sync and async remote procedure call using lua coroutine inside the core c codes.
 4. The remote procedure call can be called within the lua coroutine where the user created and it won't impact the normal coroutine procedure.